danlaudk/HaskellWorkshop/slides/slidesEnglish.md

 main = putStrLn "hello, world!"

 download = do
-   response <- httpBS "http://example.com" :: IO(Response ByteString)
+   response <- httpBS "http://example.com" :: IO(Response B8.ByteString)
    let body = getResponseBody response return body
 ~~~~

-Note that we have to tell explicitly that we want to use `IO` as concrete value for `m`
+Note that we have to tell explicitly that we want to use `IO` as concrete value for `m`, for other monadic types would fit too.
+(Bonus: Take a look at the error message if you leave the type annotation out.)

-# From binary to text

-Now we have a `ByteString`, which we need to turn into text for
-manipulating.

-Let's cheat, and assume that all web pages are encoded in UTF-8.

 # Binary to text